‘The Conners’ Boss Reveals Why Roseanne Barr’s Character Had To Be Killed Off, Says She’ll Never Be Forgotten

 Barr said the Conner matriarch’s drug overdose death was “an insult” to longtime fans of the original Roseanne series.

-But Roseanne Barr’s TV daughter Sara Gilbert told The New York Times producers made the right call by trying to save the Conner clan—and she says they did it for the fans.
+But Roseanne Barr’s TV daughter Sara Gilbert told The New York Times that producers made the right call by trying to save the Conner clan — and she says they did it for the fans.

 “It felt like people weren’t done watching the show and we didn’t want to take it away from them,” Gilbert explained.
 “We just didn’t want to end on that note.
 We wanted to try to preserve the legacy.”

-The Conners focuses on widower Dan Conner (John Goodman), his grown children Becky (Lecy Goranson), Darlene (Sara Gilbert) and DJ (Michael Fishman), his late wife’s sister Jackie (Laurie Metcalf), and their extended families as they live and work in Lanford, Illinois.
+The Conners focuses on widower Dan Conner (John Goodman), his grown children Becky (Lecy Goranson), Darlene (Sara Gilbert), and DJ (Michael Fishman), his late wife’s sister Jackie (Laurie Metcalf), and their extended families as they live and work in Lanford, Illinois.

 You can the family dealing with the aftermath of the death of Roseanne in The Conners clip below.